Poverty in Canada: Single parents

 Poverty among single parent households decreased in the late 1990s and 2000s.
 In the 2010s the poverty rate in lone parent families remained the same and by 2016, it was over twice the Canadian average poverty rate, with about 30% of lone-parent households in poverty compared to an average of 11% for the general Canadian population.
 Single parent households represent 40% of child poverty in Canada.

 Non-elderly unattached individuals

-A 2007 Statistics Canada report said that by 2005, the number of unattached individuals aged 45–64 that were living in low income was had doubled from 1980 to 1.18 million.
+A 2007 Statistics Canada report said that by 2005, the number of unattached individuals aged 45–64 that were living in low income had doubled from 1980 to 1.18 million.
 In 2005, this group represented only 11% of the Canadian population but represented 34% of Canadians living on a low income.

 Working poor

-From 2007 through 2014, between 3% to 4% of Canadians are considered to be in a household where the main income earner is working poor.
+From 2007 through 2014, between 3% and 4% of Canadians are considered to be in a household where the main income earner is working poor.
 Working poor is defined as someone who works more than 910 hours a year and whose income is below the LICO threshold.